mozilla/grcov/README.md

-grcov collects and aggregates code coverage information for multiple source files. grcov processes .profraw and .gcda files which can be generated from llvm/clang or gcc. grcov also processes lcov files (for JS coverage) and JaCoCo files (for Java coverage).
+grcov collects and aggregates code coverage information for multiple source files. grcov processes .profraw and .gcda files which can be generated from llvm/clang or gcc. grcov also processes lcov files (for JS coverage), out files (for Go coverage), and JaCoCo files (for Java and Kotlin coverage).
 Linux, macOS and Windows are supported.

 This is a project initiated by Mozilla to gather code coverage results on Firefox.